cakephp/docs/en/installation.rst

 .. note::

-    If you are on windows separate include paths with ; instead of :
+    If you are on windows, separate include paths with ; instead of :

-Once you have setup your ``include_path`` your applications should be able to find CakePHP automatically.
+Having finished setting up your ``include_path`` your applications should be able to find CakePHP automatically.

 Production